Skip to content

 service apache2 restart

 You can use this example vhost file and modify it to fit your project.
-You will also need the ibexa_params.d files that should reside in a subdirectory below where the main file is, as is shown here.
+You also need the ibexa_params.d files that should reside in a subdirectory below where the main file is, as is shown here.

 When the virtual host file is ready, enable the virtual host and disable the default.
 Finally, restart the nginx server.
 The command may vary depending on your Linux distribution.